TharunSaiVambaravelli/Big-Integer-Library/README.md

 # Big Integer Library
 Created a big integer library, similar to the one available in Java.
-The library should provide functionalities to store arbitrarily large integers and perform basic math operations.
+The library provides functionalities to store arbitrarily large integers and perform basic math operations.
 ### Operations:
 ##### 1.Addition, subtraction, multiplication.
 ##### 2.Exponentiation.